-- 503.1 The following provisions shall apply to all nonconforming structures existing on the effective date of this bylaw. - 503.2 Any nonconforming structure: - A. May be continued indefinitely and may be expanded up to 50% of the square footage of the original non-conforming structure, subject to approval by the Board of Adjustment after public notice and public hearing, provided the structure is outside of any flood hazard areas, and the expansion is in accordance with any applicable requirements of this bylaw. - B. Shall not be re-established if such structure has ceased to exist for a period of 24 months or more for any reason, or has been replaced by a conforming structure.
-Intent to resume a nonconforming structure shall not confer the right to do so. - C. Nothing in this section shall be deemed to prevent normal maintenance and repair of a nonconforming structure provided that such action does not increase the degree of nonconformance.
+- 503.1 May be continued indefinitely and may be expanded subject to approval by the Board of Adjustment after public notice and public hearing, provided the expansion is in accordance with any applicable requirements of this bylaw, does not increase the degree of nonconformity and meets the requirements of Sec.
+502.3 if the expansion of a nonconforming use is involved. - 503.2 Shall not be re-established if such structure has ceased to exist for a period of 24 months or more for any reason, or has been replaced by a conforming structure.
+Intent to resume a nonconforming structure shall not confer the right to do so. - 503.3 Nothing in this section shall be deemed to prevent normal maintenance and repair of a nonconforming structure provided that such action does not increase the degree of nonconformance.